cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/DataTables.md

 # Data Tables
 Data table cells need to have their row and column header text spoken to VoiceOver users.
-Set the `.accessibilityHint` or `.accessibilityLabel` for each cell to include its row and column header text.
+Set the `.accessibilityHint`, `.accessibilityValue`, or `.accessibilityLabel` for each cell to include its row and column header text.

 The data table should also have a heading set as the `.accessibilityLabel` for the group.